 *David Leonhardt, New York Times columnist 2017

 Rachel is a business & educational psychologist.
 After working for many years in and advising SMEs her current work relates to issues of communication, personal development, team building and motivation.
-Over the past eight years Rachel has extended her work into the educational field.
+Over the past seven years Rachel has extended her work into the educational field.